 You’ll gain a thorough grounding in the principles and content of international arbitration law, with the UK arbitral system as the template.
 You’ll also cover other systems, including some of the institutional rules, and the key concepts which apply across all arbitration regimes.

 Aberdeen is the obvious provider of this course, with a proven track record in theory and practical training in many aspects of international law.
 You’ll be taught by lawyers with extensive international experience and experts working in practice in the field of international arbitration.

 The course will give you significant professional benefit as a lawyer advising clients on international activity, or if you work in a related capacity in a government department or a multinational private company.

 This credit-bearing programme is recognised by the Chartered Institute of Arbitrators.
 You may wish to proceed to the online PgDip in International Arbitration or use your credits towards a full online Masters programme in Dispute Resolution or alternative from our popular and topical portfolio across the spectrum of law.

 The combination of track record, strong international outlook, breadth and depth of expertise in teaching, research, and in influencing public policy, makes Aberdeen the obvious provider of first-class education in all areas of national and international law.

-Our international School of Law is one the UK's elite training grounds for lawyers, ranked 10th of over 90 law schools in the UK (The Complete University Guide 2018, The Times Good University Guide 2018) and number one for Graduate Prospects (The Times Good University Guide 2018).
-We are highly rated for teaching, research and student care, and score 93% student satisfaction (National Student Survey 2017).
+Our international School of Law is one the UK's elite training grounds for lawyers, ranked 5th of over 100 law schools in the UK (The Complete University Guide 2019,) and number one for Graduate Prospects (The Times Good University Guide 2018).
+We are consistently very highly rated for teaching, research and student care, with scores consistently over 90% in National Student Surveys.